towhee-io/towhee/docs/developer-guides/framework/pipeline-overview.md

             df: 'embedding'
 ```

 To maintain compatibility with the `inputs` parameter, the `outputs` parameter is formatted as a YAML list as well (the list should always have only one element).
-The columns of the dataframe specified by `outputs[0]['df']` must match the outputs of the operator.
+The columns of the DataFrame specified by `outputs[0]['df']` must match the outputs of the Operator.

-Note that `_start_op` and `_end_op` are reserved keywords that denote special operators used by Towhee engines to signify the start and end of a pipeline; they should not be used anywhere else.
+Note that `_start_op` and `_end_op` are reserved keywords that denote special Operators used by Towhee engines to signify the start and end of a Pipeline; they should not be used anywhere else.

 **Dataframe list**

 Dataframes are simply data containers in tabular format.
-Each row of a dataframe corresponds to a single "line" of data, while columns represent the field:
+Each row of a DataFrame corresponds to a single "line" of data, while columns represent the field:

 ```
 dataframes: